 It goes without saying but stay away from drugs in Bali, as this is a serious crime here, with trafficking carrying the death penalty as punishment.
 You should also be aware of where you are getting your alcohol from to ensure you know what you are drinking.

 People have sadly died in Bali from drinking alcohol that has been contaminated with lethal chemicals.
-Use your initiative and stick to popular and well-recommended bars.
+Use your instinct and stick to popular and well-recommended bars.

 Keeping Yourself Safe in Bali